-The Normal Cost is determined by calculating the present value of future benefits for present active Members that will become payable as the result of death, disability, retirement or termination.
+The Normal Cost is determined by calculating the present value of future benefits for present Active Members.
 This cost is then spread as a level percentage of earnings from entry age to termination as an Active Member.
 If Normal Costs had been paid at this level for all prior years, a fund would have accumulated.
 Because this fund represents the portion of benefits that would have been funded to date, it is termed the Accrued Liability.
 In fact, it is calculated by adding the present value of benefits for Retired Members and Terminated Vested Members to the present value of benefits for Active Members and subtracting the present value of future Normal Cost contributions.